foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/README.md

 - **5.8:** Added instructions for the new FOMOD for High Poly Project, and removed now obsolete Additional Instructions.
 - **5.9:** Updated FOMOD instructions for aMidianBorn - Dragonborn DLC.
 - **5.10:** Updated download instructions for CBBE.
+- **7.6:** Changed FOMOD instructions for STAC to use the "Optimized" option for candles and prevent FPS drops.
 - **8.1:** Updated download instructions and removed CTD warning for Frozen Electrocuted Combustion.
 - **8.3:** Now using the full version of Enhanced Blood Textures.
 - **8.13:** Added Glow Be Gone - Updated.